jacobandreas/writing/_posts/2014-04-02-barcelona.md

 it appeared, the mob evaporates, and we find ourselves in the middle of an empty street, a row of police in full riot gear charging directly towards us.
 (We duck out of the way.)
-The Catalan leaflets are incomprehensible, but smashed-in bank windows are a universal symbol.
+The Catalan leaflets are incomprehensible, but smashed-in bank windows are not.
 The alley we duck into returns us to ordinary nightlife, with intermittent recrossings---the protests, too, in waves.

 ---